Troubleshooting¶

 Sometimes credit card limits or virtual cards are used on a subscription.
 To change the credit card used for your subscription, click here: My Orders.

-If you'd like to upgrade your plan for more concurrent builds, a higher level of support or anything else, please contact us via email or Slack with the new plan name or size.
-The amount will be applied Pro-rata when upgrading.
+If you'd like to upgrade your plan for more concurrent builds, a higher level of support or anything else, you can do so via the Lemon Squeezy dashboard, the additional amount will be applied pro-rata.

 The first port of call should be the Actuated Dashboard where you can check the status of your agents and see the current queue of jobs.